Per-Scholas-Org/tek-systems-2021-react-alumni/week-1-typescript-kba-review.md

     };
     ```

-- How to use a type to specify a function signature:
+- **Pay attention to this one.** How to use a type to specify a function signature:

 // Type alias for a function which has to accept a Person type as an argument and returns a number
 type getPersonAge = (info: Person) => number;